ietf-scitt/cose-merkle-tree-proofs/specification.md

 Note: Including the tree size and leaf index may not be appropriate in certain privacy-focused applications as an attacker may be able to derive private information from them.

 TODO: Should leaf index be part of inclusion path (IndexAwareInclusionPath) or outside?

-TODO: How are the two types of inclusion paths distinguished?

 TODO: Define root computation algorithm for each inclusion path type